medcomdk/dk-medcom-hospitalnotification/docs/index.md

 # MedCom HospitalNotification
+This page presents MedComs HospitalNotification standard (Dansk: Sygehusadvis).
+The standard will in time replace the existing standards called<a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/XDIS17/Dokumentation/XDIS17.pdf" target="_blank">XDIS17</a> &
+<a href="https://svn.medcom.dk/svn/releases/Standarder/Det%20gode%20kommuneadvis/XDIS20/Dokumentation/XDIS20.pdf" target="_blank">XDIS20</a>.
+The purpose of the standard is to notify the municipalities then a citizen in their care is hospitalized, on leave, or discharged.
+The notification will be sent regardless of the hospitalization of the patient is as an inpatient or acute care.

+The HospitalNotification IG contains the following profiles:
+*	<a href="https://build.fhir.org/ig/medcomdk/dk-medcom-hospitalnotification/StructureDefinition-medcom-hospitalNotification-encounter.html" target="_blank">MedComHospitalNotificationEncounter</a>MedComHospitalNotificationEncounter
+*	<a href="https://build.fhir.org/ig/medcomdk/dk-medcom-hospitalnotification/StructureDefinition-medcom-hospitalNotification-message.html" target="_blank">MedComHospitalNotificationMessage</a>
+* <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-hospitalnotification/StructureDefinition-medcom-hospitalNotification-messageHeader.html" target="_blank">MedComHospitalNotificationMessageHeader</a>
+<p>&nbsp;</p>
+Profiles in the HospitalNotification Implementation Guide (IG) will together with profiles from MedCom Core IG, MedCom Messaging IG and MedCom Terminology IG constitute the standard, which you can read more about below.

 This page represents MedComs HospitalNotification standard (DK: SygehusAdvis).
 The standard will in time replace the existing standard called XDIS17 and XDIS20.
 The purpose of the standard is to notify the municipalities then a citizen in their care is hospitalized, on leave or discharged, regardless if it is as inpatient or acute care.
 MedCom HospitalNotification will together with profiles from <a href="https://medcomdk.github.io/dk-medcom-core/" target="_blank">MedCom Core Implementation Guide</a> and <a href="https://medcomdk.github.io/dk-medcom-messaging/" target="_blank">MedCom Messaging Implementation Guide</a> constitute the standard, which you can read more about below.